marcopennekamp/lore/specification/minimum-viable-language.md

 Once we have formulated the MVL, we can deliver **themed updates** that focus on a specific cross-cutting feature.
 For example, we could update with the following themes:

-- The **Module** Update (modules, imports)
+- The **Module** Update (modules, exports and imports, visibility)
-- The **Specialization** Update (dynamic specialization, attaching components at run-time, dynamic generalization, removing components at run-time, component life cycle functions, preferred functions or other means of disambiguation)
-  - This update is quite specific but comes so early compared to other fundamental updates because these ideas are *highly experimental* and require a lot of careful consideration.
-Best to do so too early than too late.
 - The **Closure** Update (anonymous functions, function types, variable capture, function call expressions, multi-functions as values)
+  - This will also likely require a more sophisticated **type inference** algorithm.
+- The **Specialization** Update (dynamic specialization, dynamic generalization, attaching and removing properties at run-time, preferred functions or other means of disambiguation)
 - The **Option** Update (option types, option handling)
-- The **Matchbox** Update (pattern matching across the board, switch/match expression)
+- The **Matchbox** Update (pattern matching across the board, switch/match expression, guards)
 - The **Monads** Update (monadic collections, monadic options, generalized `for` or `do`)
-- The **Refined Dispatch** Update (differentiating between dispatchable and static parameters, multiple parameter lists?, dot notation for multi-function calls, multi-functions as operators)
+- The **Refined Dispatch** Update (differentiating between dispatchable and static parameters, multiple parameter lists?, dot notation for multi-function calls?, multi-functions as operators)
-- The **Structs and Traits** Update (syntactic sugar for common patterns, mixins, companion namespaces)
+- The **Structs and Traits** Update (syntactic sugar for common patterns, mixins?, companion namespaces?)
-- The **Torchlight** Update (visibility for types, functions, properties, and potentially modules)
-- The **Useful Types** Update (singleton types, envelope types, ad-hoc envelope types, type aliases)
+- The **Useful Types** Update (singleton types, envelope types, ad-hoc envelope types)
-- The **Interoperability** Update (dictionaries, dynamic types, duck typing for dynamic types)
+- The **Interoperability** Update (dynamic types, duck typing for dynamic types, or gradual typing)
   - This depends on the runtime.
 One question is whether we'll stick with Javascript as a transpilation target.
 - The **Macros** Update